 Certain microorganisms are occasionally present in poorly maintained humidifiers.
-To deter the propagation and spread of these detrimental microorganisms, periodic cleaning of the humidifier and draining of the reservoir (particularly at the end of the humidification season) are required.
+To deter the propagation and spread of these detrimental microorganisms, periodic cleaning of the humidification season) are required.
 Research by Unz et al. (1993) on several types of plenum-mounted (evaporative and steam) residential humidifiers showed no evidence of organism transmission originating from the humidifier.
 Ruud et al. (1993) also determined that humidifiers (evaporative and steam) did not add bacteria or particles to the heated airstream.
+Misting type systems, such as ultrasonic, fogging nozzles, and other systems that atomize water present a higher risk for distributing bacteria into the air if their reservoirs become contaminated.
+When using these types of products, care must be taken to heed the manufacturers cleaning and hygiene instructions to ensure safe operation of the system.